-In the 3rd millenium BC) and lasts until the Roman rule (4th century AD).
-One of the first Neolithic settlements in Europe was discovered at the end of the 19th century in Sesklo, outside Volos, in central Greece.
-This Neolithic settlement was covering an area of about 200,000 m2 in its peak period around 5000 BC and comprised about 500-800 houses with a population of perhaps up to 5,000 people.
-The first settlements, which pre-date the 6th millennium BCE show an advanced agriculture and a very early use of pottery that rivals in age those of the Near East.
+In the 3rd millenium BC Neolithic settlements started being built in several places throughout Europe.
+One of the first Neolithic settlements in Europe was discovered in Sesklo, (that’s in the Volos area, in central Greece).
+Historians and archaelogists estimate (based on its size) that this Neolithic settlement in its peak period – around 5000 BC – had a population of around 5,000 people linving in 500-800 houses.
+The first settlements show advanced agriculture and very early use of pottery that rivals in age those of the Near East.

-Mycenean Greece (Mycenean civilization) started with the end of the Minoan civilization.
-Mycenaean Greece is the Late Helladic Bronze Age civilization of Ancient Greece.
-It lasted from the arrival of the Greeks in the Aegean around 1600 BC to the collapse of their Bronze Age civilization around 1100 BC.
-It is the historical setting of the epics of Homer and of most Greek mythology.
-The Mycenaean period takes its name from the archaeological site Mycenae in the northeaster Argolid, in the Peloponnesos of southern Greece.
+Mycenean Greece (Mycenean civilization) started with the end of the Minoan civilization, with arrival of the Greeks in the Aegean around 1400-1600 BC, to the collapse of their Bronze Age civilization around 1100 BC.
+This historical period provides the historical setting of the epics of Homer and of most Greek mythology.
+The Mycenaean period takes its name from the archaeological site of Mycenae in Peloponnesos (southern Greece).
 Athens, Pylos, Thebes, and Tiryns are also important Mycenaean sites.
-Mycenaean civilization was dominated by a warrior aristocracy.
+The Mycenaean civilization was dominated by a warrior aristocracy.

-The Greek Dark Ages (ca. 1100 BC-800 BC) follows the Mycenean civilization and refers to the period of Greek history from the presumed Dorian invasion and end of the Mycenaean civilization in the 11th century BC to the rise of the first Greek city-states in the 9th century BC and the epics of Homer and earliest writings in alphabetic Greek in the 8th century BC.
-The collapse of the Mycenaean coincided with the fall of several other large empires in the near east, most notably the Hittite and the Egyptian.
-The cause may be attributed to an invasion of the sea people wielding iron weapons.
-When the Dorians came down into Greece they also were equipped with superior iron weapons, easily dispersing the already weakened Mycenaeans.
-The period that follows these events is collectively known as the Greek Dark Ages.
+The Greek Dark Ages (roughly 1100 BC-800 BC) follows the Mycenean Greece and refers to the period of Greek history from the Dorian invasion and end of the Mycenaean civilization in the 1100 BC to the rise of the first Greek city-states in the 900 BC and the epics of Homer and earliest writings in alphabetic Greek in or around the 800 BC.

-Classical Greece was followed by Hellenistic Greece, the world left behind by Alexander the Great and his successful wars against the Persians.
-During this time the Greek culture and language was spread throughout Asia Minor and Middle East.
-The conquest of Greece by the Romans did not diminish the Greek cultural influence in Mediterranean and Middle east.
-If anything it reinforced it and spread the Greek culture even further.
+Classical Greece was followed by Hellenistic Greece.
+What historians call “Hellenistic Greece” is the the world left behind by Alexander the Great and his successful wars against the Persians.
+During this time the Greek culture and language were spread throughout Asia Minor, Middle East and parts of Africa.